-Where can I view the recording of the YIC Applicant Webinar that took place on July 21, 2022?
+Where can I find a recording of the YIC Applicant Webinar?

 Do you accept applicants from any country?